-We understand and appreciate that people who use the Queensland Curriculum and Assessment Authority's (QCAA) websites are concerned about their privacy and the confidentiality and security of any information that they may provide.
+We understand and appreciate that people who use the QCAA's websites are concerned about their privacy and the confidentiality and security of any information that they may provide.
 The QCAA will protect your privacy.

 Our website uses some data that directly or indirectly identifies users.
 We take great care with practices that affect personal privacy.
 QCAA officers who manage information on our website are bound by the Information Privacy Act 2009 (available from the website of the Office of the Queensland Parliamentary Counsel).
 In addition, the QCAA’s Information Management Policy: School and student data governs the release of data held by the QCAA.

 Note: Under the Information Privacy Act 2009 the Information Privacy Standard IS42I is no longer applicable.

 Internet cookies are small strings of text placed on your hard drive during the exchange of data that happens when your browser (such as Internet Explorer or Firefox) opens a website.
 Cookies allow a website to store information on your machine and retrieve it later.
 They remember preferences you enter and tailor a site to suit your needs.
 Cookies have no way of disclosing your name or any personal information.

 - The cookies store the session ID.
 This storage lasts in your browser's memory while the browser is active.
 The session information is deleted within 24 hours of your last site access.

 - When you log in with your user ID and password, the system uses the cookie to determine if you have already supplied your ID and password.

 Most browsers can be set to accept or reject cookies.
 You can adjust your browser to reject cookies or to notify you when they are being used.

 But remember: rejecting cookies may limit the functionality of the QCAA website.